 I’ve been identifying my weaknesses for years, so I don’t need you to point them out to me.
 I’m also aware of what my end goal is.
 I know how I want to feel about myself, and where I want to be mentally and emotionally.

-While I’m on my way there I might mentally break my leg.
-Don’t stand there telling me I better fix it if I want to reach my goal.
+While I’m on my way I might mentally break my leg.
+Don’t stand around telling me I better fix it if I want to reach my goal.

 Get me to the hospital.